 FIRE MAGIC

 Fire mages are, in recent years, theorised as the most populous class of magic.
-This could be due to fire mages often coupling up, adding to the theory of elemental magic being hereditary, or because they tend to be the most outspoken of any class and this simply lends to them being counted more often.
+This could be due to Fire mages often coupling up, adding to the theory of elemental magic being hereditary, or because they tend to be the most outspoken of any class and this simply lends to them being counted more often.

 The above factoids and theories give a fair example of the average fire magician.
 Their magic pulls heavily from their emotions, and most simply aren’t afraid to feel them with every bit of zeal they can muster.
-This has led to a fair bit of disaster in terms of scorching, but fire mages are still often very popular amongst their peers, a bit of a point of contention between themselves and air mages, and the inspiration for a sort of (mostly) friendly rivalry between the two classes.
+This has led to a fair bit of disaster in terms of scorching, but fire mages are still often very popular amongst their peers, a bit of a point of contention between themselves and Air mages, and the inspiration for a sort of (mostly) friendly rivalry between the two classes.
 All fire mages, regardless of subclass, have heightened sensitivities to heat left on an environment.
 Fire mages are attuned well to the body heat of the average person and can often sense another nearby by feeling their body heat and being drawn to it.
 All fire mages are also able to summon and hold flame with ease, and with enough exposure, have resistance to the damage fire can cause, with some even being able to walk straight through fire or, in extreme cases, survive close contact with lava.

 PHAGE LI